aws-samples/amazon-sagemaker-secure-mlops/documentation/mlops.md

 ![cloned-repo](../img/cloned-repo.png)

+You find step-by-step instructions, implementation details, and usage patterns of the model building pipeline project in the seed code notebooks [`sagemaker-pipeline.ipynb`](../mlops-seed-code/model-build-train/sagemaker-pipeline.ipynb) and [`sagemaker-pipelines-project.ipynb`](../mlops-seed-code/model-build-train/sagemaker-pipelines-project.ipynb).

-You can open the notebook and start experimenting with SageMaker Pipelines.
+You can open a notebook and start experimenting with SageMaker Pipelines.

 ## Custom project template for multi-account model deployment
 The following diagram shows the functional components of the project.